DTPF/amazen-ecommerce/README.md

 Rename the config-example.js and env-example.js removing '-example', and configure this files with your server environment.

-Make sure you have active Mongodb service.
+Make sure you have active MongoDB service.

 Now clone and install the frontend: